Seal of Dane County County of Dane

 • Accept a formal Alternatives to Revocation (ATR) for a drug-driven rule violation(s) with no new felony charges

-• Currently be on supervision for a felony, non-violent conviction that did not involve weapons
+• Currently under supervision for a felony, non-violent conviction that did not involve weapons

-• Meet the level requirement for DCTP (Must be high risk)
+• Meet the level requirement for DCTP (high risk) or DCDP (medium risk)

-• Have at least 18 months exposure remaining on their current supervision case; and
+• Have at least 18 months of supervision remaining on their current case

 • Be a Dane County resident